centreon/centreon-documentation/en/releases/centreon-core.md

 ### Bugfixes

-- Start/Stop process\_manager mechanism is rewritten and much more simpler.
-The consequences are that there are less dead locks in the processes management.
+- Start/Stop process\_manager mechanism is rewritten and much simpler.
+The consequences are that there are less deadlocks in the processes management.
 - The simple cases that are addition, subtraction and some others cases, have their computations simplified, that is to say less computations, so faster.

 ## 20.10.0